huggingface/transformers/docs/source/en/tasks/idefics.md

 Category: Vegetables
 ```

+In the example above we instruct the model to classify the image into a single category, however, you can also prompt the model to do rank classification.

 ## Image-guided text generation

 For more creative applications, you can use image-guided text generation to generate text based on an image.
 This can be